VESTEC-EU/vestec-system/DataManager/README.md

   This deletes a file associated with `uuid`.
 This only deletes the file and changes its status in the Data Manager to be "DELETED".
 This does not remove the entry in the Data Manager's database.

 - `/getexternal` (method=`PUT`):
   This downloads a file from an external URI onto a machine.
 This will return a UUID for the new file.
-THIS IS NOT IMPLEMENTED YET
+The request must contain:
+  - `filename`: The name of the file
+  - `path`: The path of the file
+  - `machine`: the machine the file resides on
+  - `size`: THe size of the file in bytes
+  - `description`: A string describing the file
+  - `originator`: Where the file came from (e.g. the URL it was downloaded from, or the simulation that produced it)
+  - `group`: What the file belongs to, e.g. fire, disease, space weather
+  - `url`: The URL of the remote resource to be downloaded
+  - `protocol`: The protocol to use to get the file (Currently only `http` is supported)
+  - `options`: A json dictionary of options (e.g. username and password).
+At present a non-empty dictionary is not supported

 - `/archive/[uuid]` (method=`POST`):
   This (tars? then) moves the file represented by `uuid` to a long-term storage facility.
 THIS IS NOT IMPLEMENTED YET